clarkezone/clarkezone.github.io/_posts/2023-02-21-capz-quickstart.md

 layout: post
 title:  "Kubernetes Cluster API for Azure quick start"
 date: 2023-02-21 08:51:02 -0800
-categories: [kubernetes]
+categories: [kubernetes, AzureKubernetesService, ClusterAPI]
-tags: [CAPI, CAPZ]
+tags: [CAPI, CAPZ, AKS]
 ---
-Audience for this post: kubernetes admins, SRE, dev ops
+_Audience for this post: Platform engineers, Kubernetes admins, SREs, dev ops peeps_

-This post is a quick primer on leveraging the Cluster API Provider for Azure (CAPZ) to quickly deploy an AKS cluster.
+This post is the first in a series on <a href="https://q6o.to/capzb" target="_blank">Cluster API Provider for Azure (CAPZ).</a>

-To quote from the <a href="https://s.clarkezone.dev/capza" target="_blank">introdutory post for this feature</a>,
+To quote from the <a href="https://q6o.to/capzi" target="_blank">introdutory post from the Azure team</a>:

 > Managing Kubernetes clusters is hard.
 >